JoKa87/FragAlign/README.md

      1A0F-1LPY, RMSD: 3.111, coverage: 0.1806, duration: 1973

-If, the no. of fraction sizes is reduced to just *1*, performance is drastically enhanced.
+If, the no. of fraction sizes is reduced to just *1*, performance is significantly enhanced.

      107L-1A0F, RMSD: 3.131, coverage: 0.14, duration: 686